TFKusa/kusa_reascripts/Documentation/THE INTERN - DOCUMENTATION.md

         Installation

--- You will need to install Scythe library v3 and SWS Extension for this script to work --
+-- You will need to install Scythe library v3, SWS Extension and ReaWwise for this script to work --

 - Install ReaPack : https://reapack.com
 - Install SWS : https://www.sws-extension.org
 - In Reaper -> Extensions -> ReaPack -> Import repositories...
 - Paste this link : https://github.com/TFKusa/kusa_reascripts/raw/master/index.xml
+- Paste this other link : https://github.com/Audiokinetic/Reaper-Tools/raw/main/index.xml
 - In Reaper -> Extensions -> ReaPack -> Browse packages
 - Type "kusa", right click on "kusa_The Intern" and install it.
 - Type "Scythe", right click on "Scythe library v3" and install it
 - Type "JS_ReaScript", right click on "js_ReaScriptAPI: API functions for ReaScripts" and install it
+- Type "ReaWwise", right click on it and install it
 - In Reaper -> Actions -> Show actions list -> type "Scythe" and run "Scythe_Set v3 library path"
 - You should be able to find "kusa_The Intern" in the Action list and use it !